D3rrickLa/FortuneLink/documents/portfolio_domain_classes.md

 - getRelatedTransactions() // Find transactions with same correlationId

-NOTE -> isReversed and getRelatedTransaction should NOT be in the domain, but rather the repo
+NOTE -> isReversal and getRelatedTransaction should NOT be in the domain, but rather the repo

 # --- VALUE OBJECTS ---